gras64/rasa-german-demo/data/nlu/nlu.md

 - was kann ich mit rasa [core](produkt) bauen?
 - was kann ich mit rasa machen
 - Was macht ihr bei Rasa?
-- Was macht Rasa?
-- was macht rasa
 - was macht rasa
 - Was bedeutet Rasa?
 - Was ist [core] (product)